Guatemala is made up of 6 regions. In “The Best of Guatemala Guide” I’m going to share where to stay and some really fun things to do.

 Antigua Guatemala: Half-Day Walking Tour

-We were fortunate enough to spend a few hours in the beautiful town Antigua while we were in Guatemala.
-There is tons of shopping and beautiful architecture to take in.
-This three hour long walking tour allows you to get a taste of what Antigua has to offer.
+We were fortunate enough to spend a few hours in the beautiful town of Antigua while we were in Guatemala.
+This is a popular spot for shopping and seeing the beautiful architecture.
+This three-hour-long walking tour allows you to see the best of Antigua.
+You will go to Central Park where you will see various monuments and famous buildings like City Hall and the Church of San Jose.

 From Antigua: to Pacaya Volcano Day Hike

-Would you like to see a volcano up close and personal?
-This six hour tour includes transportation and a freshly prepared picnic lunch/dinner served on the mountain!
+Would you like to see the natural beauty of active volcanoes up close and personal?
+This 6-hour tour includes transportation and a freshly prepared picnic lunch/dinner served on the mountain!
 This is the ULTIMATE experience.
 You even get to roast marshmallows above the volcanic heat vents.
+Don’t worry, it is very unlikely that there will be any volcanic eruptions during your private tour.

 LET’S CONNECT: In “The Best of Guatemala Guide” I talked about how much I loved Hotel Atitlan.
 What hotel did you see on vacation that you loved?